-Indicator (d) Lenoir Youth Development Center had an agreement with the local rape crisis agency to provide support services to victims of sexual assault.
-The facility has tried to obtain and updated MOU but has yet to receive a copy.
-A copy of the 2020 MOU with Real Crisis was provided to the Auditor and he was able to confirm with the agency they are still willing to support youth at LYDC who have been victims of sexual violence.
+Indicator (d) Pitt Juvenile Detention Center had an agreement with the local rape crisis agency to provide support services to victims of sexual assault.
+The facility has tried to obtain an updated MOU but has yet to receive a copy.
+A copy of the MOU with Real Crisis of Pitt County was provided to the Auditor and he was able to confirm with the agency they are still willing to support youth at PITT JDC who have been victims of sexual violence.
 The Auditor was able to see previous agreements which are renewed automatically unless the document is adjusted.
 Local Hospital staff confirmed the practice of also ensuring a rape crisis advocate is offered routinely as part of any forensic exams.
-Hospital representative of confirmed the Real Crisis can provide trained accompaniment.
+The hospital representative confirmed that Real Crisis of Pitt County can provide trained accompaniment.
 The NCDPS also trains staff who volunteer to serve as PREA Support Persons (PSP) on working with victims of sexual assault.
-Though they are not specifically trained in forensic accompaniment, they serve as a go to person for victims during and after the investigative process.
+Though they are not specifically trained in forensic accompaniment, they serve as "go-to" persons for victims during and after the investigative process.
 The PSP will encourage the client to utilize the rape crisis center.
-The Real Crisis staff confirmed the MOU and the working relationship with the facility.
+The Real Crisis of Pitt County staff confirmed the MOU and the working relationship with the facility.

-Indicator (e) Both hospital and agency staff confirm that a rape crisis staff would be available to help a victim through a forensic exam, criminal justice interview, and provide ongoing support and referral to the victim.
-The Auditor was able to confirm with the Real Crisis staff on their ability to do accompaniments for forensic exams and victim interviews.
-The PREA Compliance Manager confirm a willingness to work with local and state rape crisis agencies to build on experiences.
-During COVID-19 there has been less access to the facility but in the event of a sexual assault, it is believed they would be able to gain access to support victims of abuse.
+Indicator (e) Both hospital and agency staff confirm that a rape crisis staff would be available to help a victim through a forensic exam, and criminal justice interview, and provide ongoing support and referral to the victim.
+The Auditor was able to confirm with the Real Crisis of Pitt County staff on their ability to do accompaniments for forensic exams and victim interviews.
+The PREA Compliance Manager confirms a willingness to work with local and state rape crisis agencies to build on experiences.
 The Auditor was able to review the MOUs from the Hospital and the RCC supporting access of the Real Crisis for forensic exams.
-LYDC residents confirm that they could have professional visits as support on-site.
-The rape crisis agency reports they are able to provide accompaniment services at the local hospitals during the recent months of the COVID-19 crisis.
+PITT JDC residents confirm that they could have professional visits as support on-site.
+The rape crisis agency reports they are able to provide accompaniment services at the local hospitals.
+The agreement is a permanent agreement stating their working relationship will continue until either party decides to end it.
+The agreement spells out the responsibility of both agencies.
+There were no current youth using the services of the rape crisis agency.

-Indicator (f) The LYDC would have an investigation team from the Lenoir Sheriff's Office come to the Youth Development Center to complete a criminal investigation.
+Indicator (f) The Pitt Juvenile Detention Center would have local law enforcement come to the facility to complete a criminal investigation.
 The Agency will also notify the Department of Social Services who is responsible for investigations of abuse claims involving youth.
-NCDPS will assign an investigator to complete an administrative investigation from the Juvenile Justice facilities unless the alleged perpetrator is a staff person, then the agency's Office of Special Investigations will get involved.
+NCDPS will assign an investigator to complete an administrative investigation from the Juvenile Justice facilities unless the alleged perpetrator is a staff person, then the agency's Office of Special Investigations (OSI) will get involved.
+A review of the investigation supported both a criminal investigation by law enforcement and the OSI administrative investigation occurred.